Degree Level:

 Degree:

-Major, Minor
+Minor

-Bachelor of Arts in History/Political Science
+Minor in History/Political Science

-Why be a History/Political Science major?
+Why be a History/Political Science minor?

-• Hudson Valley treasures: Being a History major in the historically rich Hudson Valley is one of the greatest benefits of our program.
+Hudson Valley treasures: Being a History minor in the historically rich Hudson Valley is one of the greatest benefits of our program.
 From George Washington’s Headquarters just a mile from campus to local historic sites like the Vanderbilt Mansion and Roosevelt’s Presidential Library, it’s so much more fun to learn about history among it!

 • Lens for the future: In order to be an effective government official, you need to not only have a plan for the future, but also an appreciation for where we’ve been and how we got to where we are: a.k.a., a love for history.
-That’s why the Mount’s combined History/Political Science major is the perfect blend for future leaders.
+That’s why the Mount’s combined History/Political Science minor is the perfect blend for future leaders.

-30+ credits in History/Political Science
+18 credits in History/Political Science

 Learn about History/Political Science academic requirements and courses here.